Fabien Danieau, Antoine Guillo, and Renaud Doré

 Abstract: In this paper, we analyze the subjective feelings about the body of the operator of a telexistence system.
 We investigate whether a mirror reflection and self-touch affect body ownership and agency for a surrogate robot avatar in a virtual reality experiment.
 Results showed that the presence of tactile sensations synchronized with the view of self-touch events enhanced mirror self-recognition.

-Afshin Taghavi Nasrabadi, Anahita Mahzari, Joseph Daniel Beshay, and Ravi Prakash
+Afshin Taghavi Nasrabadi, Anahita Mahzari, Joseph D. Beshay, and Ravi Prakash

 Abstract: Virtual reality and 360-degree video streaming are growing rapidly; however, streaming 360-degree video is very challenging due to high bandwidth requirements.
 To address this problem, the video quality is adjusted according to the user viewport prediction.
 High quality video is only streamed for the user viewport, reducing the overall bandwidth consumption.
 Existing solutions use shallow buffers limited by the accuracy of viewport prediction.
 Therefore, playback is prone to video freezes which are very destructive for the Quality of Experience(QoE).
 We propose using layered encoding for 360-degree video to improve QoE by reducing the probability of video freezes and the latency of response to the user head movements.
 Moreover, this scheme reduces the storage requirements significantly and improves in-network cache performance.